syncfusion-content/asp.netwebforms-docs/aspnet/FileExplorer/How-To.md

 ## Adding Custom column in grid view of FileExplorer

 You can add custom column in grid view of FileExplorer.
-To achieve this requirement, in the code behind page you have to add the custom column with existing Ajax response by overriding the “Read” method, which is available in “[FileExplorerOperations](http://help.syncfusion.com/CR/cref_files/aspnet/ejweb/Syncfusion.EJ~Syncfusion.JavaScript.FileExplorerOperations.html#)”.
+To achieve this requirement, in the code behind page you have to add the custom column with existing AJAX response by overriding the “Read” method, which is available in “[FileExplorerOperations](http://help.syncfusion.com/CR/cref_files/aspnet/ejweb/Syncfusion.EJ~Syncfusion.JavaScript.FileExplorerOperations.html#)”.

 Add the following code example in code behind page to specify the custom column in grid view of FileExplorer.